First Dental Visits & Baby Teeth

 When should I take my child to the dentist for their first check-up?

-When will my child start having teeth in their mouth?
+When will my child start getting teeth?

 Should I clean my child’s mouth before they have teeth?